kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 I don't have any to list on here!
 But now maybe you can see: I don't have to list any 🤯 As long as I continue to invest in my habits and systems, _naturally_ there will be accomplishments produced.
 For some of my systems, they are helping to build _a practice_ that will naturally build a body of work.
 That is want my previous **Unplanned Accomplishments** was _trying_ to tell me.

 These habits and systems are helping me become the type of person I want to be so goals don't matter as much anymore.
 The important thing to reflect on and track will be _how well did the systems work?
 What improvements did I make?
 Is there anything that I felt wasn't contributing to who I want to become?
-Are they effective?_ Working on  the systems will
+Are they effective?_ Tweaking and improving the systems will inevitably lead to better and better results.
+That's the idea, anyway.

+Have a healthy, safe, and fulfilling 2021!
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjgxMDE1MzAsOTI5ODc5MTYwLC0xNj
-Y1MjkwMDY3XX0=
+eyJoaXN0b3J5IjpbNjUyNzQwODAzLDkyOTg3OTE2MCwtMTY2NT
+I5MDA2N119
 -->